czhangy/UCLA-Core/Upper-Divs/CS-M151B/notes.md

-## Video 1: Introduction and Performance
+## Pre-Lecture 1: Introduction and Performance

 - Computer Abstractions and Technology
   - The Computer Revolution